-Data selection beyond English remains a profound challenge \cite{fang-etal-2017-learning,laurenccon2022bigscience}.
-While model-based data selection methods have demonstrated effectiveness in improving training quality, they have been developed almost entirely for English, leaving a critical gap in multilingual data quality assessment.
+Data selection beyond English remains an important challenge \cite{fang-etal-2017-learning,laurenccon2022bigscience}.
+While model-based data selection methods have demonstrated effectiveness in improving training quality, they have been developed almost entirely for English and are not explicitly designed or validated for non-English languages, leaving a critical gap in multilingual data quality assessment.
 As LLMs are increasingly applied in diverse linguistic contexts, there is a growing need for selection strategies that extend beyond English.
-A recent attempt Fineweb2-hq \cite{messmer2025enhancing} train language-specific raters using benchmark datasets as positive supervision and general pretraining corpora as negatives, following a strategy similar to DCLM.
-However, this approach trains separate raters per language, demanding large, human-curated positive examples that simply do not exist for many low-resource languages.
-Additionally, using benchmark-derived data poses a risk of contamination.
+A recent attempt Fineweb2-HQ \cite{messmer2025enhancing} train language-specific raters using benchmark datasets as positive supervision and general pretraining corpora as negatives, following a strategy similar to DCLM \cite{li2024datacomp}.
+However, this approach uses benchmark-derived data, posing a risk of test set contamination.

 In this work, we introduce MuRating, a two-stage, translation-and-pairwise framework for multilingual data-quality estimation.
-We begin by aggregating multiple state-of-the-art English raters via majority-vote pairwise comparisons, fitting a Bradley–Terry model \cite{bradley1952rank} to learn a single, unified quality scorer.
-Next, we translate scored English document pairs into each of 17 target languages and construct monolingual, cross-lingual, and parallel pairs—projecting original preference labels onto translated comparisons and assigning neutral labels to parallel translations.
+MuRating begins by aggregating multiple state-of-the-art English raters via majority-vote pairwise comparisons, fitting a Bradley–Terry model \cite{bradley1952rank} to learn a single, unified quality scorer.
+Next, it translates scored English document pairs into each of 17 target languages and construct monolingual, cross-lingual, and parallel pairs—projecting original preference labels onto translated comparisons and assigning neutral labels to parallel translations.
+Here, parallel pairs consist of identical content translated into two different languages, while cross-lingual pairs involve distinct texts written in different languages.
 This design yields one multilingual evaluator that preserves English-derived quality signals while remaining language-agnostic.